jwestfall69/openkey-kabuki/README.md

 ## Arcade PCB Prep
 ---
-Its possible the arcade pcb may already have had some type of desuicide mod done to it.
+Its possible the arcade PCB may already have had some type of desuicide mod done to it.
 The most common is going to be [The Dead Battery Society](http://www.arcadecollecting.com/dead/) mod, which consists of disabling the decryption on the kabuki CPU and replacing the program rom(s).

 #### Mitchell
 This is what a dead battery society mod will look like